-Even though we currently have 17 sustainable development goals that reflect the global issues, we have an additional issue altogether: How can we introduce global issues to our learners without causing them to feel eco-anxiety?
+Even though we currently have 17 sustainable development goals reflecting global issues, we have an additional issue altogether.
+How can we introduce global issues and sustainability to our young learners without causing them to feel eco-anxiety?

 This article was originally published on British Council Teaching English.

-You finally found time and a little bit of space in your already packed curriculum to add some activities related to environmental issues or any other global issues, but something doesn’t feel right.
+You finally found time and a little bit of space in your already packed curriculum.
+You decided to add some activities related to environmental issues or any other global issues.
+That sounds great, but something doesn’t feel right.
 Your feelings are completely valid: the whole concept of global issues is pretty grim.
 There is nothing happy about people lacking drinking water and a roof over their heads in 2021.

-If global issues are not approached carefully, they can easily cause eco-anxiety in your students and achieve an opposite effect from the one you were hoping for.
+If global issues are not approached carefully, they can easily cause eco-anxiety in your students.
+You don’t want to achieve an opposite effect from the one you were hoping for.